qubard/mcidle-python/README.md

 # Example Usage

-Run `python3 mcidle.py --username=example@example.com --password=pw123 --ip=2b2t.org` to point mcidle to `2b2t.org` and listen on `localhost:1337` with the login information `example@example.com` and password `pw123`.
+Run `mcidle --username=example@example.com --password=pw123 --ip=2b2t.org` to point mcidle to `2b2t.org` and listen on `localhost:1337` with the login information `example@example.com` and password `pw123`.

 Connecting to `localhost:1337` with your Minecraft client will let you resume your connection to `2b2t.org`.
 You can change the port at any time by changing the `dport` flag.

-Run `python3 mcidle.py --help` for additional instructions on how to use the command-line utility.
+Run `mcidle --help` for additional instructions on how to use the command-line utility.

 ```
-usage: mcidle.py [-h] [--ip IP] [--port PORT] [--protocol PROTOCOL]
+usage: mcidle.exe [-h] [--ip IP] [--port PORT] [--protocol PROTOCOL]
-               [--username USERNAME] [--password PASSWORD] [--dstport DSTPORT]
+                  [--username USERNAME] [--password PASSWORD] [--dport DPORT]
+                  [--bindip BINDIP] [--reconnect RECONNECT]

 optional arguments:
   -h, --help            show this help message and exit
   --ip IP               The ip address of the server to connect to (e.g
                         localhost)
   --port PORT           The port of the server to connect to (default=25565)
   --protocol PROTOCOL   The protocol version of the server to connect to
                         (default=340)
   --username USERNAME   Your Mojang account username (an email or legacy name)
   --password PASSWORD   Your Mojang account password
-  --dport DPORT    The port that mcidle listens on (default=1337)
+  --dport DPORT         The port to connect to with mcidle (default=1337)
+  --bindip BINDIP       The IP to bind to with mcidle
+  --reconnect RECONNECT
+                        The reconnect rate in seconds
 ```

 # Known Issues